gvwilson/sensibleadventures/shapers/shapers.md

 if a character has an INT of +3, they have 13 points to spend on raising skills.

--   Each raise costs 1 point, up to a rating of +5.
+-   Each raise costs 1 point, up to an increase by 3 levels.
--   Every raise after +5 costs 2 points.
+-   Every raise after an increase by 3 levels costs 2 points.
 -   Raising a skill from None to -5 costs 1 point.
--   No skill can initially be raised more than INT+3 points.
-    For example,
-    a crocodile with an INT of -1 cannot raise any skill more than 2 points.

 > **Example:**
 > Garree's features are: